Afghan refugee who helped U.S. military overseas stuck in Texas detention center

 Majeed is an intelligence officer for the Afghan National Army Military Air Brigade.
 He fled, fearing the Taliban would kill him because he had provided information to the U.S. military while also protecting, defending and working alongside American soldiers.

-For more than a year, he says he hid underground and in the mountains applying for emergency visas to several countries including the U.S., but only heard back from Brazil.
+For more than a year, he said he hid underground and in the mountains applying for emergency visas to several countries, including the U.S.

-From Brazil, he says he traveled up through South America to Texas, where he illegally crossed and surrendered himself to border patrol agents.
-Hoping, since he worked with the U.S., that they would take care of him.
+From Brazil, he said he traveled up through South America to Texas, where he illegally crossed and surrendered himself to border patrol agents.
+Majeed hoped that since he worked with the U.S., they would take care of him.

 "I just want my brother to be free, and he deserves to live in peace and happiness.
 So I can also be happy and his friends and family, we all can be happy.
-I will be so glad if they release him as soon as possible," Daryaa Majeed, his sister, said.
+I will be so glad if they release him as soon as possible," Daryaa said.

-Daryaa hasn’t seen her brother in years – ever since she fled Afghanistan following the withdrawal of U.S. forces in August 2021.
+Daryaa also fled Afghanistan following the withdrawal of U.S. forces in August 2021.

 "Not only is he suffering, we all are.
 His friends, family, we all are suffering with this.
 And we don’t know how to come over of this situation," she said.
 "I am sad for my home country.
 It's really totally changed.
 It's different.
 I cannot imagine myself to live anymore in there or go back there because it will be, for me, it’s a prison right now."